 I grew up in a small family in Cumming, Georgia.
 I went to Lanier Technical College to obtain my bachelor’s in Computer Science.
 I began to struggle with alcohol in my early twenties.
 It quickly progressed into drugs which lead to dropping out of college.
-As you know the story gets a lot worse.
-I spiraled out of control with alcohol and drugs for the next decade.
-I enjoyed the feelings from the adrenaline created from my addictive lifestyle.
+I spiraled out of control with alcohol and drugs for the next couple decades.
+I enjoyed the feelings from the adrenaline created from my addictive chaotic lifestyle.

 I am a graduate of the Waypoint Regeneration and the Servant Leadership Training Program.
 Waypoint Ministry became a safe place for me to stop and re-evaluate where I was at.
 I always felt the pressure of a higher calling on my life.
 After a serving a second year as a volunteer, I accepted a position as a staff member.
 This exciting opportunity helps me fullfill my heart desires to serve and leader men and families through their struggles.

 I am currently attending college at War Hill Church to obtain a degree in biblical studies and theology.
 I’m also working towards becoming a Certified Addiction Counselor by taking classes at our sister ministry, New Beginnings.
 I find my peace and joy in serving the men of Waypoint Ministry and along with the local communities.

 On my down time, I enjoy outdoor activities.
 Especially